 2) Guided Chichen Itza Tour

-After our guide picked us all up in and around Merida, he took us on the two hour drive to Mayaland.
-This is a fancy resort within walking distance of Chichen Itza.
+After our guide picked us all up in and around Merida, he took us on the two hour drive to Mayaland, a fancy resort within walking distance of Chichen Itza.
 I was glad for the stop because we got to use the facilities at the resort while our guide took care of the entrance tickets to Chichen Itza.
 This way we did not have to wait on line.

 We did have a fairly lengthy walk past an inordinate number of people trying to sell us tchotchkes to get to the actual Maya Land, Chichen Itza, from the resort Mayaland.
 Nothing looked worth buying, so we didn’t stop.
+But maybe you’ll have better luck!

 The first part of the tour is led by the guide, who took us around all the major sights of Chichen Itza.
 He had one of those tour guide photo books, so he could show us pictures of some of the things he was describing, like skulls and serpent-gods, which he was not able to physically carry about his person.